 The Monroe Doctrine was actually written by Monroe’s Secretary of State, John Quincy Adams.
 Quincy Adams would go on to succeed Monroe as President in the important election of 1824.

 Adams’ influence on the policy is well known given his deep suspicions of European intentions in the Americas.

-At the time many Central and South American republics were in their infancy, having just fought and won independence primarily from Spain.
-Adams had played a significant role in the influential Adams-Onis Treaty of 1819 that further weakened Spanish power in the region.
+At the time many Central and South American republics were in their infancy, having just fought and won independence.
+Adams played a significant role in the influential Adams-Onis Treaty of 1819 that further weakened Spanish power in the region.